Friday, 26 April 2013

 To collect this delicious nectar the farmers climb up the coconut trees (which can be high as 150 feet) then they tie these inflorescences into bunches by gently slicing the tip of the an unopened flower spike to create a wound from where leaks the pure nectar.

-What's a coconut flower nectar/sugar ?
+What's coconut flower nectar or coconut blossom nectar ?

 Wednesday, 17 April 2013

-What is a coconut flower?
+What is a coconut flower / blossom?

-The Coconut tree/palm is one of the oldest flowering tree in the world, the coconut flowers blossom only after 7 to 10 years depending on the species.
+The Coconut tree/palm is one of the oldest flowering tree in the world, the coconut flowers blossom only after 6 to 10 years depending on the species.

 The flowers develop inside a large green bud which is called 'The Spathe' which keep both male and female flowers.
 (A 'Spathe' is a large leaf that enclose the flower to keep certain plants such as palms, arums, and dayflowers.)

 Flowering occurs continuously and with the help of the insects and wind the male flowers pollinate the female flowers.
-Once the female flowers are pollinated, they become coconuts after a period of 10 months.
+Once the female flowers are pollinated, they become mature coconuts after a period of 10 months.

 Thursday, 18 August 2011

-The History behind Coconuts
+The History of Coconuts

 The modern coconut as we know it was known to have existed 37 to 57 million years ago during the Eocene Period in India and Australia.
 The origin of the coconut plant is the subject of debate since some scientific research suggests the Pacific Ocean or Indian Ocean.
 While others see the origin in north western South America since the ‘Nipa’ fruit which is one example of an older palm fossil that has been found.